 Timeline: Modern Georgia 1990-Present

-For more on Zell Miller’s campaign, see the Digital Library of Georgia.
+For more on Zell Miller’s campaign, see the Georgia Archives.

 Zell Miller was elected governor of Georgia; one of his major campaign promises was to give Georgia voters the option of choosing to institute a state lottery, with funds raised going to support education.